 Every winery needs an attention seeking, exaggerated, overly emotional, dramatic, diva.
 Sometimes it’s the winemaker, sometimes the boss, or sometimes a family member!
 Fortunately not here, so we had to create one.

-McLaren Vale is the source of many fine wines but it isn’t as often associated with Sauvignon Blanc as some other regions.
+McLaren Vale is the source of many fine wines but it isn’t as often associated with the massively popular Sauvignon Blanc as some other regions.
 The truth is this intruder has every bit as much punch as its better-known neighbours – perhaps even a little more.

 Sangiovese is a grape that has a lot going for it.
 Think savoury, meaning it’s great with food; it has a cherry flavour which is a contrast to most other grapes we grow and it holds very good tannin structure.
 Its natural acidity means it always has an interesting and lively palate.

 Renowned as one of the world’s great red grapes, Cabernet arguably finds its greatest expression in the maritime climate of Bordeaux.
 McLaren Vale is warmer and drier, but shares those maritime conditions.

 The Muscat grape has a unique flavour that once tried is never forgotten.
 It is probably the only grape that produces wine with the same aroma as the grape itself.
 Sweet Muscats have the flavours of raisins and oranges.